Simon the Sorcerer: Development and release

 Simon the Sorcerer was released on floppy disk in 1993 for the Amiga and IBM PC compatibles.
 It was re-released in 1994 for the Amiga CD32 and PC CD-ROM, with an enhanced soundtrack featuring Chris Barrie as the voice of Simon.
-Simon Woodroffe stated that he had Barrie in mind when writing the scripts (Woodroffe said he is a fan of Red Dwarf and Arnold Rimmer), and that it was easier for him to do so when thinking of an actor he knew speaking the lines.
-It cost around £3000 per day to hire Barrie.
-Woodroffe said that there was "no hesitation" in doing a talkie version, and that it was "the next big thing".
+Simon Woodroffe stated that he had Barrie in mind when writing the scripts (Woodroffe said he is a fan of Red Dwarf and Arnold Rimmer), and it was easier for him to do so when thinking of an actor he knew speaking the lines.
+It cost around £3,000 per day to hire Barrie.
+Woodroffe said there was "no hesitation" in doing a talkie version, and that it was "the next big thing".
 He also said that Barrie was "very patient and professional".
-Simon the Sorcerer used the visual and interface designs from LucasArts' games, and Woodroffe stated that this was because they had set a standard, and that Adventure Soft's focus was humour and story-telling.
+Simon the Sorcerer used the visual and interface designs from LucasArts' games, and Woodroffe said this was because they had set a standard, and Adventure Soft's focus was humour and story-telling.

 The PC version was later ported to Microsoft Windows.
 The game was published in the United States by Activision.
 A patch was released, fixing compatibility issues with Windows ME, 2000, and XP.
 Simon the Sorcerer was released on GOG.com in December 2008.
 In 2009, the game was re-released for the iPhone by iPhSoft.
 A new version titled '20th Anniversary Edition was developed by MojoTouch and released for Android in August 2013.
-This version featured new animations and icons, remastered music, high-definition graphics, and new game menus.
+This version featured new animations and icons, remastered music, high-definition graphics, and updated game menus.
 A 25th Anniversary Edition was released on the iOS App Store, Steam and GOG.com on 3 April 2018.
 A sequel, Simon the Sorcerer II: The Lion, the Wizard and the Wardrobe, was released in 1995.

 Reception

-Simon the Sorcerer received critical acclaim: across all platforms, the humour and visuals in particular were commended, although criticisms included the controls and the game's linear nature.
+Simon the Sorcerer received critical acclaim: across all platforms, the humour and visuals in particular were commended, although criticisms included the controls and the linear nature.
 The game's global sales surpassed 600,000 units by September 1999.